TPRockville/dAnalytics/README.md

-# ADS
+# jDerive
-The Prototype for
+The Prototype for the Open Code challenge
+Participated by TP Geeks